MircoBabin/KeePassCommander/README.md

 - With -out, "Note" is outputted in ANSI codepage.

 * Advanced list titles in group
-KeePassCommand.exe listgroup <-out-utf8:outputfile or -out:> "KeePass-entry-title"
+KeePassCommand.exe listgroup "KeePass-entry-title"
-e.g. KeePassCommand.exe listgroup -out-utf8:titles.txt "All Entries"
+e.g. KeePassCommand.exe listgroup "All Entries"
-- With -out-utf8, "titles" are outputted as UTF-8.
-- With -out, "titles" are outputted in ANSI codepage.
 - The queried entry note may contain the line "KeePassCommanderListGroup=true".
   This is not recursive, only titles in the current group are listed.
 - The queried entry note may contain lines "KeePassCommanderListAddItem={title}".